olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 **Communicator**   An object that represents a group of processes than can communicate with each other.

-When a program uses MPI, all the processes are grouped in a communicator.
-You can picture a communicator as an envelope that groups process together and allows them to communicate.
-The first thing MPI does when it is initialized , is set up the communicator.

 **Rank** Within a communicator each process is given a unique integer ID.
 Ranks start at 0 and are incremented contiguously.

 **Size** The total number of ranks in a communicator.

+**MPI Region** The part of the code that will be executed in parallel using one MPI communicator.
+It will always be sandwiched between  MPI_Init and MPI_Finalize function calls.

+The first thing MPI does when it is initialized, is set up the communicator.
+You can think of a communicator as a package that holds all the needed organizational information for its MPI region in the code.
+Inside the communicator each process is given a rank.
+The size of the communicator is equal to its total number of ranks.
+All MPI function calls within the same MPI region will get each process’s rank from the communicator.

 # MPI Functions and Hello_World